Aarhus: Early history

 Founded in the early Viking Age, Aarhus is one of the oldest cities in Denmark, along with Ribe and Hedeby.
-The original Aros settlement was situated on the northern shores of a fjord by the mouth of the Aarhus River, right where the city center is today.
-It quickly became a hub for sea-going trade due to its position on intersecting trade routes in the Danish straits and the fertile countryside.
+The original Aros settlement was situated on the northern shores of a fjord by the mouth of the Aarhus River, right where the city centre is today.
+It quickly became a hub for sea-going trade due to its position on intersecting trade routes in the Danish Straits and the fertile countryside.
 The trade, however, was not nearly as prominent as that in Ribe and Hedeby during the Viking Age, and it was primarily linked to Norway as evidenced by archaeological finds.
 A shipbuilding yard from the Viking Age was uncovered upriver in 2002 by archaeologists.
 It was located at a place formerly known as Snekkeeng, or Snekke Meadow in English ('Snekke' is a type of longship), east of the Brabrand Lake close to Viby, and it was in use for more than 400 years from the late 700s till around the mid-1200s.